We care | We respect | We are inclusive

 Originally formed in 2000, ELFT has long been recognised as a centre of excellence for mental health care, innovation and improvement.
 Our ambition is to make a positive difference by providing people with mental and community health care services that support their recovery.
 And help them to achieve the most fulfilling lives possible.
 Everything we do is driven by our values of care, respect and inclusivity.
 Our patients’ needs matter most and we are constantly working to improve our support for all who use and have contact with our services.
 Our extensive research approach, commitment to education and emphasis on quality means we are at the forefront of excellence in mental health care.

 In September 2016, the Trust was rated as ‘Outstanding’ by the Care Quality Commission and in November 2016, we received the Health Service Journal's Provider Trust of the Year Award.
+The Trust was once again rated at 'Outstanding by the CQC in June 2018.

 Our Staff | Estate | Population

-You can see the full range of our services in the directory, but in brief the services we provide cover the following areas.
+You can see the full range of our services in the website directory, but in brief the services we provide cover the following areas.
 Wherever possible our aim is to provide people with alternatives to hospital admission so that they can receive their care close to home, while remaining as independent as possible.
 We have:

 - Assertive outreach services